konradmalik/darwin-docker/readme.md

 # Docker module for nix-darwin

+## Important!

+For some reason this does not work anymore for me.
+The VM does not start at all when I enable docker.
+Maybe I'll fix it someday, but it's hard to debug.
+For now I just use [lima](https://github.com/lima-vm/lima) for docker on Mac and start it on-demand.

 ## Before enable

 You may need to enable to `linux-builder` without this addon first (`nix.linux-builder.enable = true`).